ahm3dgg/emusun/README.md

 ### Notes

-I have noticed while debugging that sunshuttle authors modified google's shlex packages so it doesn't escape `\` which makes sense on windows, for that I made own [repo](https://github.com/ahm3dgg/shlex)
+I have noticed while debugging that sunshuttle authors modified google's shlex packages so it doesn't escape `\` which makes sense on windows, for that I made my own [repo](https://github.com/ahm3dgg/shlex).

 ### Reference: